 - Hybrid hiking boots really take the best from light hikers and backpacking boots to combine them into one comfortable boot for the trails.

 Hiking Boot Features

-You want to make sure that your hiking boot, shoe, or trail runners have exactly what you need for your trail experience.
-Make sure to keep in mind these top four features to look for while selecting your next pair of hiking boots.
+You want to make sure that your hiking boots have exactly what you need for your trail experience.
+Make sure to keep in mind these top features while selecting your next pair of hiking boots.
 Deciding which features to focus on will depend on the environment you will be hiking in.
 Because of this, you may need more or less of each feature.
 For example, hiking in the Midwest fall versus hiking in the Southwest summer heat will be different.

-- Waterproofness: Wearing waterproof hiking boots will keep your feet dry on wet trails which prevents blisters from forming.
+- Waterproofness: Wearing hiking boots that have a waterproof membrane keeps your feet dry on wet trails to prevent blisters from forming.
 Plus, if you are in cold weather, keeping your feet dry is even more important to protect yourself from frostbite.
 Many waterproof hiking boots feature a breathable membrane that won’t allow for water to get in but will still allow your feet to breathe on a warmer day.

-- Lugged Outsole: Most hiking boots feature a lugged outsole for better grip on muddy or uneven surfaces.
-A lugged outsole means that there are deep grooves or ridges on the bottom of your hiking boot to increase the traction.
+- Outsole Material: Most hiking boots feature a lugged outsole for better grip on muddy or uneven surfaces.
+A lugged outsole means that there are deep grooves or ridges on the bottom of your hiking boots to increase the traction.
 Most outsoles are made out of rubber.
 Vibram outsoles are very popular.

 Before heading out on your hiking adventure, make sure that your hiking boots fit properly.
 Many new hikers wonder, how do I know if my hiking boots fit?
-In general, your hiking boots and hiking shoes should hug the back of your heel while walking as well as offer enough room to wiggle your toes.
+In general, your hiking boots should hug the back of your heel while walking as well as offer enough room to wiggle your toes.
 When trying on hiking boots, follow these suggestions to make sure they fit properly.

 - Try your hiking boots on at the end of the day